Khomeinism: Human rights

+Khomeini believed it was essential that Muslims (and eventually everyone) be governed by Islamic law/Sharia.
+Khomeini ruled "that the penalty for conversion from Islam, or apostasy, is death."

+After the creation of the Islamic Republic of Iran, thousands of people were executed in public, including homosexuals.
+On 12 September 1979, Oriana Fallaci, Italian journalist, interviewed Khomeini, asking him if it was right to shoot homosexuals.
+He responded that some societies "where men are permitted to give themselves to satisfy other men's desires", and that "the society that we want to build does not permit such things."
+When she responded about the "boy they shot yesterday, for sodomy.", he responded "Corruption, corruption.
+We have to eliminate corruption."

 Before taking power, Khomeini expressed support for the Universal Declaration of Human Rights.
 "We would like to act according to the Universal Declaration of Human Rights.
 We would like to be free.
 We would like independence," he stated.
 However, once in power, Khomeini took a firm line against dissent, warning opponents of theocracy for example: "I repeat for the last time: abstain from holding meetings, from blathering, from publishing protests.
 Otherwise I will break your teeth."
 Khomeini believed that, since Islamic government was essential for Islam, what threatened the government threatened Islam.

 Since God Almighty has commanded us to follow the Messenger and the holders of authority, our obeying them is actually an expression of obedience to God.

 Iran adopted an alternative human rights declaration, the Cairo Declaration on Human Rights in Islam, in 1990 (one year after Khomeini's death), which differs from the Universal Declaration of Human Rights, requiring law to be in accordance with Sharia, denying complete equality with men for women, and forbidding speech that violates the "dignity of Prophets", or "undermines moral and ethical values."

 One observer, Iranian political historian Ervand Abrahamian, believes that some of the more well-known violations of international human rights initiated by Khomeini – the fatwa to kill British-citizen author Salman Rushdie and the mass executions of leftist political prisoners in 1988 – can be explained best as a legacy for his followers.
 Abrahamian argues Khomeini wanted to "forge unity" among "his disparate followers, [and] raise formidable – if not insurmountable – obstacles in the way of any future leader hoping to initiate a detente with the West," and most importantly to "weed out the half-hearted from the true believers", such as heir-designate Ayatollah Hussein-Ali Montazeri, who protested the killings and was dismissed from his position.